The Windmill Turns Both Ways

 "DAD!
 KITO!
 THERE'S A WEIRD GUY HERE!" the boy yelled toward what looked like a work shed nearby, cupping his hands around his mouth for volume.

 "What're you yelling about, Shinji?" a middle aged-looking man and a younger man came out of the shed.
 They were wearing thick gloves and belts with wood-working tools in them.
-The boy's father and brother, Naruto guessed.
-He held up his hands in a pacifying way.

 "What the hell makes you think I'm a bandit, bastard?"
 Naruto finally lost his cool and shrieked at the other boy.
 "Do you have dirt clods for eyes?"